saberblackstar/StakeCubeFaucetBot/README.md

 This is just a small bot that is designed to collect all faucets on StakeCube for you.<br>

 It is programmed in C# ASP.NET Core as console application.<br>
-You need Visual Studio 2019 to open it.
+You need Visual Studio 2019 to open it.<br>
+Or you can simply download the released portable version from the releases.

 You only need to enter your current __cfduid and your phpsessid to grant the bot access.